 Editor’s Note: This is the second piece in an occasional series called Valerie Stories, which over time will look at different stories or moments in the history of the influential France-based Valerie Collective.
 (The first covered the 10th anniversary of Anoraak’s Nightdrive With You.)

-It started out sometime in 2006 or 2007 at a party in Nantes, the vibrant city not far from France’s west coast.
+It started out sometime in 2006 or 2007 at a party in Nantes, the vibrant city about an hour from France’s west coast.
 And it was only supposed to be for one show.

 David Grellier — already known as a “Mitch Silver,” a member of electroclash group Sexy Sushi — had been creating colorful and emotionally impactful minimalist electronic cuts inspired by the American films and TV shows of his 1980s childhood.
 He had a demo of a song called “Teenage Color” and several other tracks, and was preparing to do a live show.
 However, he didn’t have enough material.
 So he turned to his best friend, Pierre de la Touche.
 The idea was that the Italo-leaning Grellier and the French Touch-vibing de la Touche would do a double-bill to bolster the set.